 Compound words are words that are made up of two other words (ex. blueberry, buttercup).
 Compound words can vary on how transparent they are (do the two words contribute to the meaning of the whole word), for example, blueberry is a transparent compound word, blue and berry contribute to the meaning.
 Hogwash is an opaque compound word, as neither hog or wash contribute to the meaning.
 Researchers from McMaster University found that less literate readers struggle most when reading transparent compounds, whereas more literate readers struggle with opaque compounds.

-Citation: Schmidtke, D. and Kuperman, V. (in press).
+Citation: Schmidtke, D., Van Dyke, J., & Kuperman, V. (2018).
 Individual variability in the semantic processing of English compound words.
 Journal of Experimental Psychology: Learning, Memory and Cognition.

 Conceptual relations compete during auditory and visual compound word recognition